 Project Prom and Project Prom for Gentlemen

-We have racks of beautiful gowns in all sizes as well as accessories to match.
+With the help of personal shoppers, guests select from a beautiful selection of new and gently used contemporary gowns in all sizes as well as accessories to match.
 Learn more

 Guests enjoy a catered meal, a lively discussion about the importance of treating themselves and others with dignity and respect, and tie tying demonstrations.
 Attendees also receive a free tuxedo rental.
 Learn more

 This FUNd raiser helps us buy much needed prom attire, accessories and tuxedo–rental gift certificates.
 Registration is open!
 Learn more

 This fundraiser opens the Project Prom Shop to the public, offering gowns and accessories priced at $25 or below.
 Learn more

 The DHS Office of Community Relations started Project Prom in 2003, recognizing that the prom is an expensive evening and that many young men and women might be denied the experience as a result.